Acupuncture & Nervous System Regulation

 • Pelvic congestion

-• Chronic urinary irritation or recurring infections
+• Chronic urinary irritation or recurrent infections

 Skin Conditions